144a bond offering - get up to 100% LTV/LTC project Financing

 - Costs of third party reports reimbursed at the time of funding

-- Up to 30 years amortized, 4.5% - 8.00% Interest rate only during construction
+- Up to 30 years amortized 4.5% - 8.00% Interest rate (only during construction)

 - No prepayment penalty

-Limited to institutions and not individual investors
+- Limited to companies and not individual investors

 Oil and Gas